netcinematics/PWA-3D-WRAPPSHELL/README.md

 <img src="promo/beginning1.png" width="600px" border="1px solid #ccc" style="border-radius: 13px;">

-And gave a benchmark to optimize against after beefing up the animations.
+And gave a benchmark to optimize against while beefing up the animations.
 Isn't that cool?
 We think so. :)

 <hr>